B-UMMI/chewBBACA/README.md

 ### Check the [documentation](https://chewbbaca.readthedocs.io/en/latest/index.html) for implementation details and guidance on using chewBBACA.

+## News

+### 2.8.5 - 2021-07-05

+- Updated **JoinProfiles** module to accept any number of files to join.
+Added `--common` flag to identify and join results for the set of loci common to all input files.

+Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to know more about the latest changes.

 ## Citation

 When using chewBBACA please use the following citation: